-Initially a Tower House which was later significantly expanded, Craigmillar Castle was built by the Preston family.
-With its proximity to Edinburgh it became a favoured residence of Mary, Queen of Scots and it was here where the Earls of Argyll, Bothwell and Huntly had originally planned to kill her husband, Lord Darnley.
+Craigmillar Castle was originally a Tower House which was later significantly expanded into a substantial fortification.
+With its proximity to Edinburgh it became a favoured residence of Mary, Queen of Scots and it was here where the Earls of Argyll, Bothwell and Huntly had originally planned to assassinate her husband, Lord Darnley.

-The castle was significantly expanded during the fifteenth century with the construction of the curtain walls, the corner turrets and the East Range which probably replaced the Laird’s accommodation in the main Tower House.
-The West Range was also built around this time and may well initially have served as the Great Hall – the administrative centre of the castle.
+Craigmillar Castle was significantly expanded during the fifteenth century with the construction of the curtain walls, the corner turrets and the East Range which probably replaced the accommodation in the main Tower House.
+The West Range was also built around this time and may well initially have served as the Great Hall, the administrative centre of the castle.

 In 1567 the castle became embroiled in the events surrounding the murder of Henry Stuart, Lord Darnley (husband and consort to Mary, Queen of Scots).
 The Earls of Argyll, Bothwell and Huntly resolved to murder Darnley and he was invited to visit Craigmillar where the conspirators planned to execute their plan.
-Perhaps sensing danger he opted to stay in his town house instead but on the night of 9 February 1567 it was blown up.
+Perhaps sensing danger, Darnley opted to stay in his town house within Edinburgh but, on the night of 9 February 1567, this was blown up.
 Darnley seemingly survived the explosion but was found strangled outside the burning building.
-These actions severely undermined Mary's reign and her subsequent marriage to Bothwell, one of the leading conspirators, was the end.
+Mary's subsequent marriage to Bothwell, one of the leading conspirators, destabilised her regime.
 Her key magnates rose in rebellion against her and on 15 June 1567 at Carberry Hill near Edinburgh she surrendered to her opponents.
 Escorted by the then owner of Craigmillar - Sir Simon Preston - she was taken to Lochleven Castle where she was forced to abdicate in favour of her infant son, James.
-Whilst she escaped and rallied her forces she was defeated at the Battle of Langside, fought on 13 May 1568, and fled to Carlisle Castle in England.
+Whilst she escaped and rallied her forces, she was defeated at the Battle of Langside, fought on 13 May 1568, and thereafter fled to Carlisle Castle and a long exile in England.
 Bothwell fled abroad to Norway hoping to enlist the support of Frederick II of Denmark but the King imprisoned him in miserable conditions for the rest of his life.

 After Mary’s reign the Preston family slowly drifted into obscurity and the castle was eventually sold to Sir John Gilmour in 1660.
-He was a lawyer who prospered during the reign of Charles II rising to become President of the Couirt of Session.
+He was a lawyer who prospered during the reign of Charles II rising to become President of the Court of Session.
 To mark his new status he substantially rebuilt the West Range and the outer courtyard but by the mid-eighteenth century his descendants found the castle unsuitable for their needs and moved to Inch House in Gilmour instead.
-By 1775 the site was recorded as ruinous and it remained that way until taken into State care in 1949.
+By 1775 the site was reportedly ruinous.